 Our revenues, net income and cash flow from operations are dependent to a significant extent on the pricing of our products and our continued ability to harvest timber at adequate levels.
 Therefore, when are restricted from harvesting on a significant portion of our timberlands for a prolonged period of time, or if material damage to a significant portion of our standing timber were to occur, we could suffer a materially adverse impact to our results of operations.
+Also, if forest fire recovery requires us to deploy new resources for salvage harvests and reforestation efforts that requires a financial commitment and often a re-alignment of our operational plans.
 The financial impact from forest fire risk is integrated into how we operate as a company and our commitment to SFI certification and legal and regulatory compliance.
 We do not disclose a specific risk response cost due to the integration of risk management into our operating framework and practices.

-Additionally, forest first require us to restart the reforestation process.
+Forest first require us to restart the reforestation process.
 In Oregon, With nearly 125,000 acres burned, our foresters in Western Timberlands estimate it will take about four years of aggressive replanting to reach all affected areas.
+The impact of forest fires is not just materials financial.
+Often forest fires threaten the communities where we operate and where our employees live and our operational teams often take an active role in working directly with local agencies to support fire fighting efforts.

 As part of our climate change strategy, we identify risks in our timberlands business.
 These risks include an increase probability of forest fires occurring due to an increase in drought conditions and decrease in precipitation levels.
 In response to potential increase of forest fires, we are increasing our monitoring of the effects of changing weather patterns on tree health and productivity.
 We are also performing a risk assessment of climate impacts on our entire timberland portfolio.
 Implementation of this assessment is ongoing and is expected to occur annually to mitigate the risk of forest fires in our Timberlands.

 As part of our standard business practices, we document and track the acres of our forests that are impacted by forest fires each year.
 We utilize regionally adapted sustainable forest management practices to reduce the effects of drought on regeneration and our practice of forest thinning reduces the potential effects of drought and insect attack.
 Our Timberlands teams undergo thorough fire prevention training and readiness drills every spring.
 And whenever a fire does approach our forests, our employees and contractors work alongside federal, state and local firefighting crews to establish fire breaks and perimeters, reduce vegetation and fight the fires.
 We also combat active fires with aerial surveys, quick-response teams, tanker trucks and helicopters.